Best Non-Slip Paw Traction Pads | Dog Paw Grips

 The traction pads will wear off on their own in a few days.
 Still, if you are worried about hurting your dog’s paw when removing the pads, follow the steps below.

 - Slowly remove the pads from your dogs’ feet.
-If they don’t come off easily, using a little soap and water to remove them will do the trick.
+If they don’t come off easily, using soap and water to remove them will do the trick.

 - Take some rubbing alcohol on a clean cloth and gently wipe their paws to remove any adhesive that may remain on them.